 The names of listed business metrics must be unique within the tenant.

-Click Private and enter a reason to change the asset status to Private.
+Click Private and enter a reason to change the asset's status to Private.
 Private assets are not displayed in the asset catalog.

-To edit a private asset, first change its status to prospective.
+To edit an unlisted asset, you must first change its status to Quasi-asset.

-NoteMaking a table asset private also applies to its custom metrics, but skips metrics for which you do not have maintenance permissions.
-When you list a custom metric, if its parent table is private, you must change the table asset's status to prospective before you can list the metric asset.
+NoteMaking a table asset private also makes its custom metrics private.
+This action, however, skips metrics for which you do not have maintenance permissions.
+If you want to list a custom metric whose parent table is private, you must first change the table asset's status to prospective before you can list the metric asset.

 Set Maintenance Permissions